bbux-dev/datacraft/docs/source/usage.rst

      ]
    }

-If we need more precise weightings we can use the second format where we specify a weight for each field group along with the fields that should be output together.
+If more precise weightings are needed, you can use the second format where a weight is specified for each field group along with the fields that should be output together.

 .. code-block:: json